Leannaland/HW22020/README.md

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.

-## Directions

-First, you will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
-How do you deliver this?
-Here are some guidelines:

-I Created the following files(`index.html`, `portfolio.html` and `contact.html).
+I created a responive mobile model by first by first creating the following files(`index.html`, `portfolio.html` and `contact.html").

-Using Bootstrap, I developed a navbar with a responsive layout and
+Using Bootstrap, I developed a navbar with a responsive layout and Responsive images

-   * Responsive images

-* The Bootstrap portfolio should minimize the use of media queries.

-* Screenshots are provided as a reference in the `Assets/Images` folder.
-Your app does not need to be _exactly_ like the images.
-Use Bootstrap to create a similar, responsive layout.

 ### Hints

 * Use Bootstrap's grid system (containers, rows, and columns).